ImageMagick/Usage-Markdown/formats/index.md

 Because of this, other PDF creation programs may be better suited to your needs.
 This will let you keep images as images, and text and text, allowing you position the text and images together in a nicer more logical way, as well as insert text, and overlay arrows or connecting lines, in a more logical fashion.

-For example I suggest you look at the support programs provided by the TeX and LaTeX system.
+For example, I suggest you look at the support programs provided by the TeX and LaTeX system.
 See [Comprehensive TeX Network (CTAN)](http://www.ctan.org/).

 Another tool set is [Multivalent Document Tools](http://multivalent.sourceforge.net/Tools/).

-Of course such programs are harder to automate, however I have in the past use the simple FIG vector graphic file format (see [Xfig](http://www.xfig.org/)) to generate Postscript and PDF documents with text and auto placed graphics in a automatic way.
+Of course such programs are harder to automate, however I have in the past use the simple FIG vector graphic file format (see [Xfig](http://www.xfig.org/)) to generate Postscript and PDF documents with text and auto placed graphics in an automatic way.

 **Image to PDF convertors**...